Secure SDLC & DevSecOps

 - What should a secure Dockerfile look like?

-- How do you scan Docker container images for vulnerabilities in a CI pipeline?
+- How do you scan Docker container images for vulnerabilities in CI?

 - What is a Security Champion and why is this role valuable?